-From time to time, we may be involved in lawsuits or investigations or receive claims for indemnification.
-Our efforts to resolve any such lawsuits, investigations or claims could be very expensive and highly damaging to our reputation, even if the underlying claims are without merit.
+From time to time, we are and may become involved in lawsuits, inquiries or investigations or receive claims for indemnification.
+Our efforts to resolve any such lawsuits, inquiries, investigations or claims could be very expensive and highly damaging to our reputation, even if the underlying claims are without merit.
 We could potentially be found liable for significant damages or indemnification obligations.
 Such developments could have a material adverse effect on our business, results of operations and financial condition.